One of the things that make databases truly powerful is their ability to protect your data even in the face of unexpected failures.

 But, what does it actually take to make a database durable?

-In this article, we'll explore the key techniques databases use to ensure durability, including:
+In this article, we'll explore three key techniques databases use to ensure durability.

 1. Write-Ahead Logging (WAL)